Divajain/userdocs/docs/authorisations.md

 <td>The authorisation has not yet been processed through a payment service provider.</td>
 </tr><tr>
 <th>Pending</th>
 <td>This status is used for direct debits, and indicates the authorisation has been processed but is not yet in force.
-Direct debit authorisations have a lead time of a few days before they become active - see “Timing cycles” for details.
+Direct debit authorisations have a lead time of a few days before they become active - see <a href="https://support.gocardless.com/hc/en-gb/articles/360000593445-Timing-cycles" target="_blank">Timing cycles</a> for details.
 This status isn’t relevant for card authorisations, as they become active (or fail) instantly.</td>
 </tr><tr>
 <th>In force</th>
 <td>The authorisation has been confirmed, is valid, and can be used to authorise a payment.</td>